Zenchiyu/POLAR-background-prediction/logbook/README.md

 </p>

 - Fixed create_columns where it could try to create, for instance, a column based on a `data_df["<numerical value>"]` which was not intended.
-- Added `filter_conditions` to the YAML and modified python code to filter examples based on `filter_conditions`
+- Added `filter_conditions` to the YAML and modified Python code to filter examples based on `filter_conditions`
 - Ran the training phase with filtered dataset where we only keep examples having `rate[0]/rate_err[0]` greater than 20.
 It gives this:

 <p align="center">